dotm/programming_magic_book/chapter1.md

 There are 3 basic things you can create.

 The first thing is Number.
 You can create 0, 42, 0.0001, 3.14, or -9 inside a memory bubble.
-You can even create 2.4e3 which turns into 2.4 * 10^3 which turns into 2.4 * 1000 which turns into 2400.
-Or you can create 2.4e-3 which turns into 4 * 10^-3 which turns into 4 * 0.001 which turns into 0.004.
+You can even create 2.4e3 which turns into 2.4 &times; 10<sup>3</sup> which turns into 2.4 &times; 1000 which turns into 2400.
+Or you can create 2.4e-3 which turns into 4 &times; 10<sup>-3</sup> which turns into 4 &times; 0.001 which turns into 0.004.

 The second thing you can create in this universe is word and character which in the programming universe is called String.
 You can create a single character string like “b.”
 You can create a multi characters string like “Lmao.”
 You can create a single word string like “hello.”
 You can create a multi word string like “Hello World.”